dynatrace-ace-services/plugin-system_commands/Readme.md

 # Generic Extension - plugin system_commands

 This plugin collects any metric and any status that are the result of the local scripts.
-This OneAgne plugin works on the linux and the windows servers with a OneAgent.
+This OneAgent plugin works on the linux and the windows servers with a OneAgent.

 ## Prerequisite :
   - Upload the **Plugin system_commands** on dynatrace UI - more detail [here](/Dynatrace-Plugin-system_commands.pdf)